Maharashtra Congress leaders meet Sharad Pawar | Politics

 - India

-Senior Maharashtra Congress leaders on Friday met NCP founder Sharad Pawar to discuss the prevailing political situation in the state.
+Senior Maharashtra Congress leaders on Friday met NCP president Sharad Pawar to discuss the political situation in the state.

+The proposed meeting of the opposition's INDIA alliance in Mumbai could be held in the last week of August or first week of September, a Congress leader who attended the meeting said afterwards.

-The meeting took place at YB Chavan Centre in south Mumbai in the evening, sources in the NCP said.
-Congress state unit president Nana Patole, former chief minister Prithviraj Chavan and senior leader Naseem Khan were present at the meeting.
-NCP state chief Jayant Patil and his party MLAs Shashikant Shinde and Rohit Pawar, who is Sharad Pawar's grand-nephew, also took part in the discussion, they said.
+The meeting was held at the Y B Chavan Centre in south Mumbai.
+State Congress chief Nana Patole, former chief minister Prithviraj Chavan and senior leader Naseem Khan were present at the meeting.

-The meeting was held against the backdrop of the Congress not staking a claim to the post of the Leader of Opposition in the assembly after Ajit Pawar and his supporters broke away from the Sharad Pawar-founded party and joined the government early this month.
-The discussion with Pawar also came ahead of the proposed meeting of the opposition's INDIA alliance in Mumbai next month.
+From the Nationalist Congress Party's side, its state unit chief Jayant Patil and MLAs Shashikant Shinde and Rohit Pawar (Sharad Pawar's grand-nephew) were also present.
+The meeting was held against the backdrop of the Congress not staking claim to the post of the Leader of Opposition in the assembly after Ajit Pawar and his supporters broke away from the Sharad Pawar-founded party and joined the government early this month.

+Speaking afterwards, Naseem Khan said the meeting of the INDIA alliance will be held in Mumbai at the end of August or in the first week of September.

+Patole said nearly 100 leaders will attend the INDIA alliance meeting and Pawar had spoken with Shiv Sena (UBT) chief Uddhav Thackeray about the same over phone. ''We, as members of the Maha Vikas Aghadi (MVA), are committed to ensure the success of the meeting in Mumbai,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)